Think about fitting a carbon monoxide alarm

 What to look for when buying an alarm

-Particular attention should be made of the lifespan of the alarm, which can range from one to six years dependent on the manufacturer and the expected lifespan of the batteries.
+Check the lifespan of the alarm.
 Some have replaceable/ removable units, while others are sealed in for the life of the unit.

 Where to fit an alarm

-Always read the manufacturers instructions for the correct and safe location for installation of the alarm.
+Always read the manufacturers instructions for the correct and safe location for the alarm.

 Carbon monoxide is slightly lighter than air, therefore fitting carbon monoxide detectors at a low level is not recommended.